statecharts/statecharts.github.io/fizzbuzz-actions-guards.md

 We can already see that there is some redundancy, it becomes clearer in the statechart diagram:

+**The statechart with digit, fizz, and buzz states.
+The number of transitions increases noticably.**{:.caption}
 ![Statechart with three states, digit, fizz and buzz with a total of six increment events passing between them](fizzbuzz-actions-guards-fizz-buzz.svg)

 There are a number of transitions that are identical, and this is by definition a maintenance burden.
 Imagine adding support for FizzBuzz; it would require another state, but six or more transitions, many of them duplicates.